sqlalchemy/alembic/README.rst

 * Provide a library of ALTER constructs that can be used by any SQLAlchemy application.
 The DDL constructs build upon SQLAlchemy's own DDLElement base and can be used standalone by any application or script.
-* At long last, bring SQLite and its inablity to ALTER things into the fold, but in such a way that SQLite's very special workflow needs are accommodated in an explicit way that makes the most of a bad situation, through the concept of a "batch" migration, where multiple changes to a table can
+* At long last, bring SQLite and its inability to ALTER things into the fold, but in such a way that SQLite's very special workflow needs are accommodated in an explicit way that makes the most of a bad situation, through the concept of a "batch" migration, where multiple changes to a table can